lanzafame/ipfs-cluster-k8s/overlays/local/README.md

 # Cluster Secret
-To genereate the `cluster_secret` value in `secret.yaml`, run the following and insert the output in the appropriate place in the `secret.yaml` file:
+To generate the `cluster_secret` value in `secret.yaml`, run the following and insert the output in the appropriate place in the `secret.yaml` file:

 ```sh
 $ od  -vN 32 -An -tx1 /dev/urandom | tr -d ' \n' | base64 -w 0 -